Our Teachers

 Lived in Toulouse before moving to the Netherlands in 2018.

 What do you miss about France?
-The proximity of my family and friends.
+The proximity with my family and friends.

 What do you like about the Netherlands?
 The way of living.
-The use of the bicycle for all journeys and in all weathers!
-The spring with its long days and fields of flowers, always magical!
+Using a bicycle for all types of journeys and in any weather!
+And spring with its long days and fields of flowers is always magical!

 What is your best memory with your students?
 When a student called me to tell me that she had passed her French exams.
 Her professional future depended on it.
 She was so happy.

-What is your advice for a rapid progress?
-My advice is to practice it as often as possible, in different forms: singing, reading, chatting, listening to it...
+What is your advice to progress faster?
+My advice is to practise the language as often as possible, in different ways: singing, reading, chatting, listening to it...

 What our students think: